ZTL-UwU/waveforge/README.md

 The physics simulation is inspired by Noita's falling everything engine (but we are doing somewhat better at fluid simulation here), which is basically a cellular automaton with some rules for different pixel classes.
 Performance is not optimal yet, but it's acceptable for now (in Release mode).

-The current `main.cpp` (mainly used for testing) and the rendering code are quite messy (partly because it's mostly written by Github Copilot).
-Instead of drawing bunches of rectangles for each pixel, we dynamically create a texture representing the pixel world and render it all at once for better performance.
+The current `main.cpp` (mainly used for testing) is quite messy (partly because it's mostly written by Github Copilot).
+Instead of drawing bunches of rectangles for each pixel, the rendering system dynamically create a texture representing the pixel world and render it all at once for better performance.

 ## Team Members

 - Project Management & Programming: [fang_erj](https://github.com/szdytom)
 - Music: stevvven

 Look for more team members in the future!
-Contact me with email szdytom[at]qq.com if you are interested.
+Contact me with email szdytom[at]qq.com  or discord @fang_erj if you are interested.